Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

  - Add the project to the _Unity Hub_ by clicking on the **Add** button and pointing it to the root folder of the downloaded project.
  	- __Please note :__ the first time you open the project Unity will import all assets, which will take longer than usual.

- - Once open, select the 'Startup' scene and click the **Play** button.
+ - Hit the **Play** button.
 You can then host a new game or join an existing one using the in-game UI.

   ![](Documentation/Images/StartupScene.png)